Pat Garrity: Professional career

 Garrity was drafted by the Milwaukee Bucks with the 19th pick of the 1998 NBA draft.
 The Bucks traded his rights and the rights to Dirk Nowitzki, to the Dallas Mavericks for the rights to Robert Traylor.
-Then Garrity's rights, along with Martin Müürsepp, Bubba Wells, and a first-round draft pick, were traded to the Phoenix Suns in exchange for Steve Nash.
+Garrity's rights, along with Martin Müürsepp, Bubba Wells, and a first-round draft pick, were traded to the Phoenix Suns in exchange for Steve Nash.

+A power forward, Garrity was known for his three-point marksmanship during his NBA career.

-Garrity played in Phoenix averaging 5.6 points per game in 39 appearances (in an NBA lockout-shortened 50-game regular season).
-He was traded, along with Danny Manning and two future draft picks, to the Orlando Magic for Penny Hardaway.
+In Phoenix, Garrity averaging 5.6 points per game in 39 appearances (in an NBA lockout-shortened 50-game regular season).
+On August 5, 1999, he was traded—along with Danny Manning and two future draft picks—to the Orlando Magic for Penny Hardaway.
+Garrity spent the rest of his playing career with the Magic.

-He played in all 82 games with Orlando in 1999–2000, averaging 8.2 points per game and shooting 40.1 percent from three-point territory.
-He had a similar performance in 2000–01, and then in 2001–02 his scoring average hit a career-high of 11.1 points per game as he started 43 of the 80 games he played.
-On March 19, 2002, in a 101–91 win over the Milwaukee Bucks, Garrity made a career high 7 three pointers on his way to a 21 point total.
-During the season he ranked 7th in the NBA in both 3 point field goal percentage and 3 point field goals made.
+Garrity played in all 82 games with Orlando in 1999–2000, averaging 8.2 points per game and shooting 40.1 percent from three-point territory.
+In the 2000–2001 season, he averaged 8.3 points per game in 76 games.
+In February 2001, Garrity had arthroscopic surgery on his left knee.
+In 2001–02, Garrity's scoring average hit a career-high of 11.1 points per game as he started 43 of the 80 games he played.
+On March 19, 2002, in a 101–91 win over the Milwaukee Bucks, Garrity made a career-high seven three-pointers on his way to a 21-point total.
+During the season, he ranked seventh in the NBA in both three-point field goal percentage and three-point field goals made.
+Garrity's average dipped to 10.7 points per game in 2002–03.
+That season, on November 2, 2002, Garrity scored 13 points and grabbed a career-high 15 rebounds in a 100–90 win over the Bucks.
 Garrity participated in the 2001 and 2003 Three-Point Contests during NBA All-Star Weekend.

-His average dipped to 10.7 points per game in 2002–03.
-That season, on November 2, 2002, Garrity scored 13 points and grabbed a career high 15 rebounds in a 100–90 win over the Bucks.
-Garrity's 2003–04 campaign ended after he played in only two games due to cartilage damage in his right knee, which forced him to undergo microfracture surgery.
+Beginning in 2003, Garrity's career was affected by right knee problems.
+Garrity's 2003–04 campaign ended after only two games due to an injured right knee.
+He underwent three different knee procedures in 2003 before undergoing microfracture surgery in 2004.
+Garrity came back to play in 71 games for the Magic during the 2004–2005 season, averaging 4.6 points per game.
+In April 2005, he tore the anterior cruciate ligament (ACL) in his right knee and was ruled out for the rest of the season.

+Garrity served as secretary-treasurer of the National Basketball Players Association.

 On January 26, 2006, Garrity scored 24 points in a 119–115 overtime win against the Philadelphia 76ers.
 On September 11, 2008, he announced his retirement from professional basketball.
-About 2009 he was taking classes at the Fuqua School of Business at Duke University.